LukeShortCloud/simpler_things_extras/stre_pc_guide.md

 ## Character Creation

-Use a [character sheet](https://github.com/ekultails/simpler_things_extras/raw/master/stre_character_sheet.fods) (right-click and select "Save link as...") or other document to write down information about your character as you create them.
+Use a [character sheet](https://github.com/ekultails/simpler_things_extras/releases/latest/download/stre_character_sheet.xls) or other document to write down information about your character as you create them.
 You and the game master will reference this sheet during gameplay.
-Refer to the [example character sheet](https://raw.githubusercontent.com/ekultails/simpler_things_extras/master/stre_character_sheet_example.fods) for how a new level 1 character sheet would look like when filled out.
+Refer to the [example character sheet](https://github.com/ekultails/simpler_things_extras/releases/latest/download/stre_character_sheet_example.xls) for how a new level 1 character sheet would look like when filled out.

 ### Species